stevewedig/blog/README.md

 #### Features explained via blog posts

-Each of the pending posts has code written that is in use, however cleaning code and writing posts is a slow process, so it will take a while to get all of this published...
+Pending posts have code that is in use, but it will take a while to get all this published...

 * [Value Objects in Java & Python](http://stevewedig.com)
 * Pending: Typesafe Heterogenous Containers in Java